-One of the most important factors behind choosing any Ecommerce Personalization Solution is being able to measure the success of your site.
+One of the most important factors behind choosing any ecommerce personalisation solution is being able to measure the success of your site.
 It’s crucial to understand what your customers are experiencing on your site, and how it contributes to them making a purchase or not, whether they return or not, whether they increase their average order value or not.

-How can you measure your success with ecommerce personalization to ensure that your visitors are experiencing a truly relevant, custom journey through your site?
+How can you measure your success with ecommerce personalisation to ensure that your visitors are experiencing a truly relevant, custom journey through your site?
 Here are three ways.

-Conversion rate is one of the key ways to measure any kind of ecommerce success, but it’s especially telling for personalization.
+Conversion rate is one of the key ways to measure any kind of ecommerce success, but it’s especially telling for personalisation.

 When customers experience a site which responds in real-time to their behaviour, when they see product recommendations which are perfectly designed to match their intentions and needs, they respond by clicking and buying.

-Bounce rate is a useful metric when it comes to understanding if your site’s personalization is optimized, especially when it comes to the search.
+Bounce rate is a useful metric when it comes to understanding if your site’s personalisation is optimised, especially when it comes to the search.
 When customers look for something on your site and then leave, whether or not you stock it, that’s a bad sign and shows that they weren’t able to find what they were looking for.